quantumopticslkb-user/LKB_mkdocs/docs/HowToInTheLab/index.md

+---
+title: How To ... in the Lab
+description: 'An exhaustive guide to all good practices in the lab'
+category: Tutorials
+---

+**This DOC was copypasted from Florian Schreck's documentation for the Strontium BEC group in the Institute of Physics of Amsterdam.
+Thanks to them !**

-# Foreword
+## Foreword

 This page is meant to be an exhaustive, detailled, micromanaged, maniac and condescending list of procedures and tips for all the day to day work in our type of labs.
 Hopefully, if you follow all these instructions to the letter, you will be fast, efficient, and the job will be well done, which means better stability and in the end less work.
 I recommend that for each section, your read it carefully and completely, even if it is boring, as usually every tiny detail has annoying consequences.

-# Miscellaneous tips
+## Miscellaneous tips

 - Use apertures!!!
 Before changing anything on your beam setup, make sure that you have place correctly 2 apertures to define exactly your beam trajectory.
 Correctly means with a decent distance between them to be precise enough (the longer the better, TWSS), and with at least two mirrors (or equivalent) before them to be able to realign the beam to these apertures.
 Trust me, the 5 minutes you take to placec these apertures will make you gain at least an hour compare to the case where you have to realign everything without these marks.
 - To correctly align a beam on 2 apertures, you must ALWAYS look after the aperture, and not on the aperture: the scaterring that you see on the aperture depends often on the position of your eyes compare to the surface of the aperture, which is misleading.
 You will never do such a mistake if you look at what is transmitted through the aperture.
 - Once you finish your work (like at least at the end of each day), always CLEAN and TIDY your setup and your tools (back to their dedicated emplacement).
 By taking five minute to do that, you will gain 1 hour of not having to find your tool left in a random place.
 Also your colleagues will not hate you, and the whole group will work more efficiently and in a pleasant work environment.
 - Don't leave unclamped optics on the table: someone (it can happen to you, it can happen to me) will bump unto it and break it.

-# How to... mount a new optic
+## How to... mount a new optic
 - When manipulating optics, do not touch the optic useful surface (use a lens cleaning tissue to handle it, or at worst powder free gloves).
 If you touched it, you need to clean it right away (finger grease dried for months is very hard to remove).
 See the "How to..." clean optics.
 - LABEL the optic using a pencil.
 Write on the side of the thick optic, putting all meaningful information: optic type, part number, wavelength...
 If there is not enough space to label the optic itself (e.g. a lambda/2 waveplate), label the optic's mount.
 A non labelled optic can be already considered as lost, and losing expensive optics (200 euros easily for a waveplate, e.g.) is not tolerable.
 - ALWAYS make sure that the new optic is clean before placing it.
 If not, clean it.